 - User generated content.
 As much as possible, get your customers, fans, or users to create your content for you.
 Believe it or not, people can tell the difference.
 The Stackla survey also found that consumers felt that less than half of brand generated content was authentic.
 More importantly, 70-percent of the time, consumers can tell the difference between user generated content and brand generated content.

 - Focus on content, not ad spots.
 Authenticity also means less of a focus on ads and more on content.
-Research from Social Chorus found that only 6-percent of millennials found advertising trustworthy.

 One example of this authentic approach is the Instagram strategy of Buffer, a social media scheduling app.
 Their Instagram account often posts photos tagged #buffercommunity.
 The photos in these posts are created by Buffer users themselves.
 As a result, their users are able to see the highlights of other users’ experiences, fostering the feeling of community.